 All of the functionality in NovaFold can be accessed from the easy-to-use Protean 3D application within the Lasergene Structural Biology Suite.
 Here, users can visualize predicted models, see predicted protein function and binding sites, and align predicted models to template structures.

 Want to learn more about NovaFold?
-Join us on Wednesday, August 12 to see a live demonstration of structure prediction in NovaFold and hear about some of the most important features in the software.
+View our previous webinar here to see a demonstration of structure prediction in NovaFold and hear about some of the most important features in the software.